Training Invariant Support Vector Machines using Selective Sampling

 Datasets

-There is not point trying to load these files into the distributed LASVM program.
+Note that there is not point trying to load such large files into the distributed LASVM program.
 The distributed code uses a kernel representation that was designed to perform like LIBSVM and is completely unsuitable for this purpose.
 See the implementation details above.

 See also